 Nowadays one of Rome‘s most popular neighborhoods, only a century ago Trastevere was only populated by prostitutes, sailors and pick-pockets.
 The first inhabitants of Trastevere were mostly freed slaves and Jews.
 The latter were businessmen and made their money thanks to the vastness of the Roman Empire.

 Initially, however, Trastevere was one of the most densely populated parts of Rome.
 It was also extremely unregulated, which explains its layout.
-Especially the area close to the river, small alleys seem to randomly meander off in various directions.
+Especially in the area closest to the river small alleys seem to randomly meander off in various directions.

 In the 16th and 17th centuries the neighborhood underwent a number of changes.
-These were mainly meant to fight the plague epidemics that afflicted Rome in those days.
+These were mainly meant to fight the plague epidemics afflicting Rome in those days.
 They included easier ways to get to the lazzaretto on Tiber island and a quicker removal of corpses from the city.
-The streets that were laid in these days tended to be wider and straighter.
+Streets laid in these days tended to be wider and straighter.
 Examples are the Via della Lungaretta and the Via Lungara.

 In the 18th century the San Gallicano Hospital for skin diseases was built in Trastevere.

-Until the end of the 19th century, the only bridges from the centre to Trastevere were the two wooden ones of the Isola Tiberina and the Ponte Sisto.
+Until the end of the 19th century, the only bridges from the center to Trastevere were the two wooden ones of the Isola Tiberina and the Ponte Sisto.
 Then Italy became a country, Rome became its capital and a network of new and more modern, wide streets was constructed.
-The Via Arenula was laid in the centre.
-The Viale del Re was constructed to run straight through the middle of the neighbourhood.
+The Via Arenula was laid in the center.
+The Viale del Re was constructed to run straight through the center of Trastevere.
 The Ponte Garibaldi was built to connect the two streets.